 Our first-principles calculations are based on the projector-augmented wave (PAW) method \cite{Blochl} as implemented in the VASP package \cite{Kresse93,Kresse96,Kresse3} using the generalized gradient approximation \cite{Perdew96} and including spin-orbit coupling within the second-order perturbation theory~\cite{Laan98}.
 A kinetic energy cutoff of $550$ eV has been used for the plane-wave basis set and a $31\times 31\times 1$ $k-$point mesh to sample the first Brillouin zone.
-The periodic structures comprises five magnetic monolayers (ML), Fe or FeCo, sandwiched between five ML of MgO.
-All the structures were fully relaxed in atomic positions and volume until the forces became smaller than $1$ meV/\AA.
+The periodic structures comprises five magnetic monolayers (ML), Fe or FeCo, sandwiched between five ML of MgO as shown in the Fig.~\ref{fig-structures}.
+As known for Fe/MgO interface, the most stable location for the oxygen atoms is on top of metal ions due to the strong overlap between Fe-3d and O-2p orbitals~\cite{Yang11}.
+For CoFe/MgO interface, CoFe has a CsCl structure and it is in B2-ordered phase with the CoFe (100) parallel to the MgO (110) direction where we have considered two cases.
+The first is with Co-termination, as shown in Fig.~\ref{fig-structures}(b), which was found to be the more stable in previous reports~\cite{Burton2006,Khoo13}.
+The second case is with 50\% Fe-50\% Co termination, as shown in Fig.11 (c), where the transition metal atoms are located above the O atoms at the interface.
+All the structures were fully relaxed in atomic positions and volume until the forces became smaller than $1$ meV/\AA{}.
+We found an optimized lattice constant $a= 2.976$, $2.918$, and $4.149$ \AA{} for the cases of Fe/MgO, Co-terminated FeCo/MgO, and FeCo-terminated FeCo/MgO, respectively.
 The layer-resolved magnetic anisotropy contributions are evaluated following \cite{Hallal13}.